TiagoMA90/connect/README.md

 - Visitors can create a user account through /signup/.
 - Visitors can navigate to the "/", "/signin", "/signup", "/profiles/(id)", "/contact" pages.
 - Visitors can access external links on users posts/comments and in the Footer.
+- Visitors can send messages to the admin panel via the contact form, from /contact/

 ## Registered Users (CRUD) can do the above as a Visitor, moreover:
 - Users can sign in/out through the "/signin" & "/signout" available on the NavBar.